wplib/box-docs/mkdocs/components/index.md

 title: Components

-# NOT FINISHED
+# NOT COMPLETE

 ## Components in WPLib Box

-WPLib Box defines a concept called a _"Component"_

-!!! note
-    The following describes our 1.0 vision for WPLib Box.<br>
-    Though not everything described below is implemented we plan to be feature-complete before 2019.
+_"Components"_ provide the underlying guts of WPLib Box.

+Components are collected together into an [Ad-hoc Stack](/glossary/#ad-hoc-stack) to drive the

-## Categories
+## Component Classes

-In general Components will fall into one or more of these categories:
+In general Components will fall into one or more of these classes:

 1. **Service Containers**: Service apllications running in Docker containers; _i.e. web servers, database servers, process VMs (e.g. a PHP version), etc._